 I feel super fortunate to be able to say that I don’t have to imagine this scenario as it’s very much real-life for me.

-Even though it was super scary, I bit the bullet and put myself out there as a freelance blogger for hire.
+Even though it was super scary, I put myself out there as a freelance blogger for hire.
 Now it’s over two years later and I’m so busy that sometimes I struggle to keep up with demand.
 I’ve worked with brands I could only ever dream of and had content published under my name that I’m proud to say that I produced.
 And I’m financially flourishing.

 If you’re scratching your head wondering the exact same thing, then don’t sweat it – this blog post has got you covered.